dbankier/nano/README.md

 #### Official Plugins (see #7)

  * [nano-debounce](https://github.com/dbankier/nano-debounce) - add a debounce delay so that changes in the view are only applied to the model after a timer expiry of inactivity
+ * [nano-class](https://github.com/dbankier/nano-class) - bind the model to the class (style) of a view.

 ### Wrting